-- Lost wages and benefits.
-These are the back pay that an employee could reasonably have expected to earn (both before and after his/her lawsuit is concluded) had s/he not been wrongfully terminated, plus the value of any employee benefits s/he could reasonably have been expected to receive in the same period.22 This amount of unpaid wages will be reduced, however, by the amount of wages and benefits that you actually earned, or could have earned, from substantially similar employment.23
+- Lost wages and benefits plus interest.
+These compensatory damages are the back pay that you could reasonably have expected to earn had you not been wrongfully terminated, plus the value of any employee benefits.
+Such benefits include healthcare benefits, unused vacation, etc.22 This amount of unpaid wages will be reduced (“mitigated”), however, by the amount of wages and benefits that you actually earned, or could have earned, from substantially similar employment.23

-- Damages for emotional distress/pain and suffering arising from your unlawful discharge.24 This can include compensation for physical pain, mental suffering, loss of enjoyment of life, grief, anxiety, or humiliation arising from the traumatic experience of losing your job unfairly.25
+- Emotional distress/pain and suffering.24 This can include compensation for physical pain, mental suffering, loss of enjoyment of life, grief, anxiety, loss of professional reputation, or humiliation arising from the traumatic experience of losing the job unfairly.25

-- Attorney’s fees.
+- Attorney’s fees and litigation costs.
 In some cases, successful plaintiffs can collect attorney’s fees from the employer-defendant.
 This is only possible for a few types of wrongful termination cases, such as under the Fair Employment and Housing Act and Sarbanes-Oxley.26

 - Punitive damages.
-Punitive damages are designed to punish the employer for its behavior and do not need to be related to any economic or non-economic loss you suffered.
+These are designed to punish the employer for its behavior and do not need to be related to any economic or non-economic loss you suffered.
 Punitive damages are only awarded in cases where the employer is found to be guilty of oppression, fraud or malice.
 They are more common in discrimination cases.
 And when they are awarded, punitive damages are often much higher than compensatory damages (which are about making the plaintiff “whole”).27